 |Check PRICE →|

 Choosing a lens isn’t easier than choosing a new camera body.
 You watch videos on YouTube, read articles, compare photos and the principle “the more expensive the lens is, the better it works” isn’t reasonable here.
 You should clearly understand which lens you need, what do you want from it, and which characteristics are most important to you.
-For example, for portraits, the lens speed is the most important factor, for wide-angle shots you need the lens, which helps take pictures without distortion, and for lifestyle photography, it is fast focusing and good stabilization that really matters.
+For example, shopping for the best Nikon portrait lens, pay special attention to the lens speed; for wide-angle shots you need the lens, which helps take pictures without distortion, and for lifestyle photography, it is fast focusing and good stabilization that really matters.

 If you plan to shoot portraits, the best decision will be 50mm, 85mm, and 135mm, depending on the kind of portraits you want to shoot.
 If you are looking for the best lens for wedding photography and you need to show the background using a wide angle, select between 14mm – 35mm variants.
 Do not even think about lower focal length, as this will be a fisheye, which means visible geometric distortion.
 When you understand what you want to shoot, you should decide whether you need a zoom or fix lens.
 I’ve already told you about the pros and cons of each one.